Chapter 3: Geologic Time

 Table 3.1 – A list of major events in Earth’s history Formation of Earth’s Moon Great oxidation event Dinosaur extinction Formation of the Himalayan Mountains First fossil evidence of life First homo sapiens First fish First mammals First reptiles First amphibians First major glaciation, called Snowball Earth End of the last ice age Breakup of Pangea Formation of Rocky Mountains Earliest trace of life (bacteria) Oldest oceanic crust

-There are a number of principles geologists use for relative dating.
-The first four were developed in the 17th century by an early geologist named Nicolas Steno, three of which pertain to sedimentary rocks.
-The first is the law of superposition, which states that in a vertical succession of flat sedimentary rocks the oldest rock layer is at the bottom and the youngest is at the top (Figure 3.2).
+There are several principles geologists use for relative dating.
+The first four principles were developed in the 17th century by an early geologist named Nicolas Steno, three of which pertain to sedimentary rocks.
+The first is the law of superposition, which states that in layers of horizontal sedimentary rocks, the oldest rock layer is at the bottom, and the youngest is at the top (Figure 3.2).
 The second rule is the principle of original horizontality, which says that layers of sediment are originally deposited horizontally (Figure 3.2).
 So, any tilting or folding of the rock occurred after it was deposited (Figure 3.3).
-The third principle states that layers of sedimentary rock are continuous and anything that interrupts the layer (like a river or canyon) happened after the rock formed.
+The third principle states that layers of sedimentary rock are continuous, and anything that interrupts the layer (like a river or canyon) happened after the rock formed.
 This is called the principle of lateral continuity (Figures 3.4 and 3.5).

-Steno’s 4th principle is the principle of cross-cutting relationships.
-This one can also involve sedimentary rocks and includes other rocks and geologic events, like an igneous dike or a fault.
-This principle basically states that when you have one geologic event cutting across another, the event doing the cutting is younger than the one being cut (Figure 3.6).
-For example, in layers of sedimentary rock cut by an igneous dike, the igneous dike is younger than the sedimentary rocks it’s cutting through.
-The same can be said of a fault that cuts through any rock; the fault has to be younger because the rocks had to exist first in order to be faulted.
+Steno’s fourth principle is cross-cutting relationships.
+This principle is used when other geologic events cut through sedimentary rocks, like an or a .
+This principle basically states that when a geologic event cuts across another, the event doing the cutting is younger than the one being cut (Figure 3.6).
+For example, if sedimentary rocks are cut by an igneous dike, the igneous dike is younger than the sedimentary rocks it’s cutting through.
+The same can be said of a fault that cuts through any rock; the fault has to be younger because the rocks had to exist first to be faulted.

 Simply speaking, an unconformity is a pattern that you look for in a group of rocks that tells you erosion has taken place.
-Rocks exposed on Earth’s surface are affected by physical and chemical weathering processes that work to break them down into smaller pieces or dissolve them in water.
-This material is then transported away by wind, water, or ice; a process known as erosion.
-Many people use weathering and erosion interchangeably, but they do mean different things; weathering is the breakdown of rocks, and erosion is the removal of the broken down material.
+Rocks exposed on the Earth’s surface are affected by physical and chemical weathering processes that work to break them into smaller pieces or dissolve them in water.
+This material is then transported away by wind, water, or ice, a process known as erosion.
+Many people use weathering and erosion interchangeably, but they do mean different things: weathering is the breakdown of rocks, while erosion removes the broken down material.

 There are four types of unconformities, and each forms in a slightly different way (Figure 3.8).
-They all involve sedimentary rocks and changes in sea level and/or uplift from an orogeny and each one tells a unique story of the geologic history of the area they’ve been found.
+They all involve sedimentary rocks, changes in sea level, and/or uplift from an orogeny.
+Each unconformity tells a unique story of the geologic history of the area they’ve been found.

-A disconformity (Figure 3.8a) is an erosional surface where the rocks below the unconformity are much older than the rocks above it.
-This type of unconformity typically forms when horizontal layers of sedimentary rock are deposited in a shallow marine environment, then sea level lowers to expose these rocks and allows erosion to take place, and then sea level rises again and new horizontal layers are deposited.
-The erosion removed some of the original rock, which creates a large age gap between the rocks above and below the erosional surface.
-This age gap is the unconformity and is located at the contact point between the older rock and younger rock.
-Oftentimes the erosion process leaves behind evidence of river channels or soil development, which clue geologists into where the unconformity is located in what looks like a continuous succession of sedimentary layers.
+A disconformity (Figure 3.8a) is an erosional surface where the rocks below the unconformity are much older than the rocks above.
+This type of unconformity typically forms when horizontal layers of sedimentary rock are deposited in a shallow marine environment; then sea level lowers to expose these rocks and allows erosion to occur; then sea level rises again, and new horizontal layers of sedimentary rock are deposited.
+Erosion removed some of the original rock, creating a large age gap between the rocks above and below the erosional surface.
+This age gap is the disconformity and is located at the contact point between the older rock and younger rock.
+Oftentimes the erosion process leaves behind evidence of river channels or soil development, which provide clues to geologists to locate the unconformity in what looks like a continuous succession of sedimentary layers.

-A nonconformity (Figure 3.8b) forms when igneous or metamorphic bedrock is eroded and flat, horizontal layers of sedimentary rock are deposited directly on top of it.
+A nonconformity (Figure 3.8b) forms when igneous or metamorphic bedrock is eroded, and then horizontal layers of sedimentary rock are deposited directly on top of it.
 The unconformity is where the bedrock meets the sedimentary rock.
-One way a nonconformity forms is when a mountain belt is eroded below sea level and then sediments are deposited on top of the igneous or metamorphic rock, the contact is a nonconformity.
+For example, when a mountain belt is eroded below sea level, and afterward sediments are deposited on top of the igneous or metamorphic rock, the contact is a nonconformity.

-A paraconformity (3.8d) is very similar to a disconformity, except the evidence for erosion is not present.
-Either no evidence of the erosion was left behind, or erosion didn’t happen and, instead, there was just a pause in sediment deposition.
+A paraconformity (Figure 3.8d) is very similar to a disconformity, except the evidence for erosion is not present.
+Either no evidence of the erosion was left behind, or erosion didn’t happen, and instead, there was only a pause in sediment deposition.
 We know these occur because sediment above and below the paraconformity have been radiometrically dated and reveal a large gap in time.

-The images in Table 3.2 are different types of unconformities (Figures 3.10-3.12).
-In the blank spaces provided next to the images, create a sketch for each unconformity, label where you think the unconformity is located, and identify what type of unconformity it is.
+The images in Table 3.3 are different types of unconformities (Figures 3.10-3.12).
+In the blank spaces provided next to the images, create a sketch for each unconformity, label where you think the unconformity is located, and identify the type of unconformity.

 - Identify the type of each unconformity.

-The symbols used for the rocks are standard USGS symbols for common rock types.
-Only conglomerate, limestone, sandstone, shale, granite, and gneiss are used.
+The symbols used to represent common types of rocks are standard USGS symbols.
+You will only see conglomerate, limestone, sandstone, shale, granite, and gneiss in this exercise.
 The subscript letters stand for igneous dikes (D), faults (F), and unconformities (U).
 The colors for each unit are from the geologic time scale shown in Figure 3.1.
 Hint: it is easier to start with the oldest event and work your way forward through time.

-Using the web program Visible Geology, you create a block model involving a complicated geologic history.
+The web program Visible Geology lets you create block models with a complicated geologic history.
 An example of a diagram made with this website is in Figure 3.17.
-Answer the following questions:
+Answer the following questions using Figure 3.17:

 - If the dike is 100 Ma, what is the age of the normal fault? ____________________